-At the August 31, 2023 TAC meeting, staff presented additional topics raised through the last cycles discussion for consideration in the upcoming cycle.
-The following topics were discussed:
+At the August 31, 2023 TAC meeting, staff presented the following topics of interest for discussion:

-Defining program priority - The TAC discussed whether to prioritize programs that have been funded in past cycles (and have demonstrated consistent valuable service to the community) over new programs.
-The TAC recommended to continue prioritizing longstanding programs.

-- Formulation of a Scoring Committee This committee would evaluate applications and provide recommendations to the TAC.
-The TAC recommended forming a scoring committee as well as a scoring evaluation criteria committee to further evaluate the topics and make recommendations. - Establishing Maintenance of Effort Criteria Maintenance of Effort criteria would include additional criteria to review how other funding sources are matching with 20a funding and can be used to prioritize consistent levels of local match/investment, funding for new service and service expansion, or programs that meet defined local match criteria.
-THE TAC recommended to not include this criteria in the current cycle but to consider it in future cycles. - Prioritizing service to Equity Priority Communities (EPCs) the TAC discussed the importance of serving the Equity Priority Communities of Martinez and Concord and recommended to continue considering service to EPCs as a criteria.
+- Defining program priority The TAC discussed whether to continue to prioritize programs that have been funded in past cycles (and have demonstrated consistent valuable service to the community) over new programs.
+The TAC recommended to continue prioritizing long-standing programs. - Formulation of a Scoring Committee This committee would evaluate applications and provide recommendations to the TRANSPAC Board/TAC.
+The TAC recommended forming a scoring committee as well as a scoring criteria development committee to further evaluate the topics and make recommendations. - Establishing Maintenance of Effort Criteria Maintenance of Effort criteria would include additional criteria to review how other funding sources are matching with 20a funding and can be used to prioritize consistent levels of local match/investment, funding for new service and service expansion, or programs that meet defined local match criteria.
+The TAC recommended to not include this criteria in the current cycle but to consider it in future cycles. - Prioritizing service to Equity Priority Communities (EPCs) the TAC discussed the importance of serving the Equity Priority Communities of Martinez and Concord and recommended to continue considering service to EPCs as a criteria.